privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorCodeStore.md

 - If `code_store_cost` > gas left, it is `CodeStoreOutOfGas` case.
 - If returned bytecode length > `MAXCODESIZE`, it is `MaxCodeSizeExceeded` case.

-In circuit bus mapping side, check these two code store errors in [here](https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/8a633f7c3de2da72f0817def57c1703241cced97/bus-mapping/src/circuit_input_builder/input_state_ref.rs#L1296-L1304).
+On the circuit bus mapping side, the checks for these two code store errors are [here](https://github.com/privacy-scaling-explorations/zkevm-circuits/blob/8a633f7c3de2da72f0817def57c1703241cced97/bus-mapping/src/circuit_input_builder/input_state_ref.rs#L1296-L1304).
 This error happens only when current opcode is `RETURN` and it's a `CREATE`/`CREATE2` call (`call.is_create == true`).
 We can't get contract bytecode length in `CREATE`/`CREATE2` opcodes and it's only available in `RETURN` opcode so we handle these two errors in `RETURN` opcode.

 Overall it looks like the following:
 - Pop EVM word `offset` and `length` from the stack,